AnandSinhaProjects/AI_FOR_MEDICAL_TASKS/README.md

-##AI_For_Healthcare
+### AI For Healthcare

-This part might or might not have my notes but I will try to upload as mucha s I can.
+This folder might or might not have my notes but I will try to upload as much as I can.